 The effects of Uranus square Pluto are clearly being felt around the world.
-The Pluto/Uranus conjunction in the 1960′s was the seed moment that started this and it certainly was felt as a sexual revolution.
+The Pluto/Uranus conjunction in the 1960’s was the seed moment that started this process.
+This square had been mainly looked at as representing political change, but I also see it as a sexual revolution as it was in the 1960’s with the advent of the pill.
 In the years ahead we must watch out for triggers from either Mars or Lilith as this will certainly show women being far more militant than they have been in the past and I think this will be more apparent in the middle east.
 It has to represent some form of feminist uprising.
 Women have been far more active in the recent civil protests in Egypt and Libya.

 The official Arabic translation of Surah 4:34, “Men are the protectors and maintainers of women, because Allah has given the one more (strength) than the other, and because they support them from their means.
 Therefore the righteous women are devoutly obedient, and guard in (the husband’s) absence what Allah would have them guard.
 As to those women on whose part ye fear disloyalty and ill-conduct, admonish them (first), (Next), refuse to share their beds, (And last) beat them (lightly); but if they return to obedience, seek not against them Means (of annoyance): For Allah is Most High, great (above you all).”

 Uranus with Pluto can be sexual revolution.
-But it could also be cyber sex and internet porn especially when you put Lilith in there.
+But it could also be cyber sex and internet porn.
 How many men have become addicted to this erotic junk food?
 Like plastic milkshake it’s OK in very small doses.
 But how many women feel they have to behave like porn stars?
 That they are prudes if they don’t dig anal sex.
-And it has now reached the stage that a furry cat is consider abnormal.
+And it has now reached the stage that a furry “cat” is consider abnormal.
 I find it ironic that while our Muslim sisters are encouraged to cover up, western women are stripping off to painful extremes in an effort to please their men.

 You can understand why a Muslim father may not want the Western brand of feminism for his daughter.
 It’s not a great example is it?
 I cringe when I see the overtly sexual music videos on MTV and wonder how this will effect my seven year old daughter.
 Will Katie Perry make her feel empowered?
 Well it could do if you look that good.
 But what if you are spotty, fat or have no boobs?
 Some stats from the Object website which challenges “Sex object culture” :